Behind Wang Jianlin's global aspirations was a comedy of errors — one that China's next generation of entrepreneurs may want to avoid.

 Lucas Wilson had only been at his new job for four weeks when he traveled from Australia to the Spanish island of Mallorca to host a private dinner for 24 luxury yacht owners.
 As the sun set over the bay where the Sunseeker yachts were moored, their owners — British and American tech entrepreneurs and restaurateurs — filed in for dinner at La Fortaleza, the 400-year-old fortress on the cliff.

-“My job was literally to travel the world, looking for wealthy people,” Wilson recalled, looking back.
+“My job was literally to travel the world, looking for wealthy people,” Wilson recalled, look

 Exclusive longform investigative journalism, Q&As, news and analysis, and data on Chinese business elites and corporations.
 We publish China scoops you won't find anywhere else.